glensc/symblog-docs/docs/extending-the-model-blog-comments.rst

 could use the ``doctrine:schema:update`` task as follows to do this, but instead we will introduce Doctrine 2 Migrations.

+NOTE: Do not run this command now, or next step will not have any migrations to do:

 .. code-block:: bash

     $ php app/console doctrine:schema:update --force